christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 ### Breakdown

-A revolution in the eastern district of Ida Viru in Estonia plunged Estonia into a civil war.
-Many of the larger settlements were swiftly taken under control of the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.
-The NSPR forces are a patchwork of former soldiers, poorly trained civilians and paramilitary groups, which are as differently trained as they are equipped, making use of old soviet equiment, civilian vehicles and more modern weaponry sponsored by foreign donors.
+A revolution in the eastern district of Ida Viru in Estonia plunged the small baltic country into a civil war.
+Many of the larger settlements were swiftly taken under controlof the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.

+The NSPR Forces are a patchwork of former soldiers, poorly trained civilians and paramilitary groups, which are as differently trained as they are equipped, making use of old soviet equiment, civilian vehicles and more modern weaponry sponsored by foreign donors.
 Ideologically just as split, the NSPR is internally divided between left-leaning revolutionaries seeking their own state and far right militias such as "Bratstwa", who want to become part of the Russian Federation.